 The frameless design is a bit of a two-edge sword, it does help prevent the build up of condensation which can at times be problematic, but at the same time, they are structurally weaker and will allow in more reflective glare.

 They come with an excellent warranty and customer support.
-It is usably possible to purchase replacement lenses and parts which can greatly prolong the life of your glasses.
+It is usably possible to purchase replacement lenses and parts that can greatly prolong the life of your glasses.

 Alfaro, D. V., Jablon, E. P., Rodriguez Fontal, M., Villalba, S. J., Morris, R. E., Grossman, M., & Roig-Melo, E. (2005).
 Fishing-related ocular trauma.
 American Journal of Ophthalmology, 139(3), 488–492. doi:10.1016/j.ajo.2004.10.011